docker-hy/docker-hy.github.io/exercises.md

 **1.7**

-Create Dockerfile for an application in any of your own repositeries and publish it to Docker Hub.
+Create Dockerfile for an application in any of your own repositories and publish it to Docker Hub.
 This can be any project except clones / forks of backend-example or frontend-example.

 For this exercise to be complete you have to provide the link to the project in docker hub, make sure you have instructions in README.